muhanadk13/zen-kAI/README.md

 ## Style Guide

 A detailed [Style Guide](docs/STYLE_GUIDE.md) outlines the visual system for the app, including colors, typography and component styling.

+The latest version introduces a bottom tab navigation and an AI Insight screen that appears after your final check-in, giving the app a Duolingo-style flow.